lowRISC/opentitan/doc/security/specs/secure_boot/index.md

 ## `ROM_EXT` {#rom-ext}

 The `ROM_EXT` ("ROM extension") stage is another region of read-only memory that is controlled by the Silicon Creator.
-However, unlike the Mask ROM, it *can* be updated after the device is manufactured, as long as the new version is signed by the Silicon Creator.
+However, unlike the ROM, it *can* be updated after the device is manufactured, as long as the new version is signed by the Silicon Creator.

-Like the Mask ROM, the `ROM_EXT` must check the signature of the next boot stage (this time against the Silicon Owner's keys, rather than the Silicon Creator’s).
+Like the ROM, the `ROM_EXT` must check the signature of the next boot stage (this time against the Silicon Owner's keys, rather than the Silicon Creator’s).
 In addition, the `ROM_EXT` initializes Silicon Creator and then Silicon Owner keys using the key manager and performs “boot services”, which are a small set of specific operations that require access to the Silicon Creator's keys (for instance, providing an [attestation of device state][attestation] or [transferring the device to a new owner][ownership-transfer]).
 These services must happen during boot and not afterwards, because after boot we don't have access to the Silicon Creator keys.

 The general procedure for the `ROM_EXT` looks something like this:
-1. Load the manifest for BL0 (which has the same format as the `ROM_EXT` manifest described in the Mask ROM procedure).
+1. Load the manifest for BL0 (which has the same format as the `ROM_EXT` manifest described in the ROM procedure).
 2. Read usage constraints from hardware according to the selector bits from the manifest.
-3. Compute the SHA2-256 digest of the selected usage constraints concatenated with the contents of BL0, as Mask ROM does for `ROM_EXT`.
+3. Compute the SHA2-256 digest of the selected usage constraints concatenated with the contents of BL0, as ROM does for `ROM_EXT`.
 4. Check the signature from the manifest against the digest and a public code-signing key from the current Silicon Owner (RSA-3072 with the F4 exponent).
     * Like the Silicon Creator, the Silicon Owner may have multiple public code-signing keys.
 How many keys exactly is configurable by the Owner.
-    * The number of retries in case verification fails might differ from Mask ROM, and can differ between `ROM_EXT` implementations.
+    * The number of retries in case verification fails might differ from ROM, and can differ between `ROM_EXT` implementations.
 5. Step the key manager device in order to obtain the Silicon Creator "root key".
     * The root key mixes secret values provisioned by the Silicon Creator at manufacturing time with information about the specific device, the device health state, and `ROM_EXT`.
 It will differ between devices and between `ROM_EXT` images.
     * The actual value of the root key is locked inside the [key manager][key-manager] and hidden from software.
 The key manager starts with the Silicon Creator's secret values (which are also hidden from all software) and advances its state to a new value with each additional piece of information.
     * See the [identities and root keys][identities-keys] page for more details about the intermediate, identity, and root keys.
 6. From the Silicon Creator root key, use the key manager interface to derive the Silicon Creator "identity" key (an ECDSA-P256 key used for [attestation][attestation]) and the Silicon Owner "intermediate key" (a new key manager state which can later be used to derive the Silicon Owner's "identity" key).
-    * To create the intermediate key, the key manager starts with the Silicon Creator root key from the Mask ROM stage, and software steps the key manager state by mixing in owner secrets (provisioned by the owner at the time they take ownership of the device) and certain BL0 configuration information.
+    * To create the intermediate key, the key manager starts with the Silicon Creator root key from the ROM stage, and software steps the key manager state by mixing in owner secrets (provisioned by the owner at the time they take ownership of the device) and certain BL0 configuration information.
     * In between getting the Silicon Creator identity key and the Silicon Owner intermediate key, check if the boot purpose was "attestation"; if so, generate an attestation certificate for the software/hardware state, sign it with the Silicon Creator identity key, and write it to a special region of memory.
 7. Unlock flash execution, configure ePMP so that the Silicon Creator controlled regions of memory are not writable and the BL0 region is executable, and then jump to the start of BL0.